 1098-T Account Related

-This does not mean your “payments received for qualified tuition and related expenses” are zero.
-To help you review all payments and other credits applied to your account during the year, please refer to your Term Summary Report on my.BoiseState.
+Box 2 is blank for all Boise State University students.
+The IRS requires universities to report amounts paid toward qualified tuition and related expenses, rather than amounts billed.
+This does not mean your “amounts billed for qualified tuition and related expenses” are zero.
+To help you review all transactions on your account during the year, please refer to your Term Summary Report on the my.BoiseState.edu Student Center.
 For instructions on accessing your Term Summary Report, please refer to our Help Document.

 We are required by the IRS to report on a calendar year basis which is January 1 to December 31.
 We can only report amounts to the IRS that posted to your student account between those dates.